**Long post alert**

-This post is for those who are interested in what my website has to offer and to also offer some advice to anyone especially who is Caribbean who may want to pursue blogging.
+This post is for those who are interested in what my website has to offer and to also offer some advice to anyone especially who is Caribbean and may want to pursue blogging.

-This is something nearly every food blogger is guilty of doing at some point so don’t feel bad if you’re a blogger who is reading this and you have done so.
-It’s merely a learning curve, one that is better to find out sooner rather than later.
+This is something nearly every food blogger is guilty of doing at some point so don't feel bad if you're a blogger who is reading this and you have done so.
+It is merely a learning curve, one that is better to find out sooner rather than later.

 Why my niche is gluten and dairy free

 Well first of all let's talk about my overall website content.
 Okay, so it's your first time landing on my page.

 You, skip the little blurb on the right side or just can't be bother to click and read through my "FAQ - about me" ..No need to feel guilty being comprehension lazy.

 Anyway, so you are probably thinking, what's her website all about??

 My niche is gluten and dairy free where I take and recreate Caribbean recipes to cater to the aforementioned dietary requirements.

 I like to add a creative spin by modernising traditional Caribbean recipes and make them healthy where possible (this is subjective to the individual).